DenilDenilson/Article_preview-JS/README.md

-## Sunnyside landing page
+## Article__preview--JS
-This is a solution to the FAQ accordion card page challenge on Frontend Mentor.
+This is a solution to the Article_preview--JS page challenge on Frontend Mentor.

 # Table of content
 - [Table of content](#table-of-content)